vmware-samples/validated-solutions-for-cloud-foundation/cba/README.md

 No matter which path you choose to use - IaC or UI - the sample project implementation guidance can help you:

-1. Learn how to get up an running with vRealize Automation Cloud.
+1. Learn how to get up and running with vRealize Automation Cloud.
-2. Ensure the solution is ready for operations.
+2. Ensure the solution is operational.
-3. Learn how get started managing the desired state configuration of vRealize Automation Cloud using Terraform.
+3. Learn how to get started managing the desired state configuration of vRealize Automation Cloud using Terraform.

 Learn more on how to [Configure a Sample Project in vRealize Automation Cloud](docs/sample-project/README.md).